top of page

 Baritone Jonathan Wilson is a dedicated performer of vocal music from opera to concert works and musical theater.
 He has been praised by the Chicago Classical Review as a “superb actor” with a “resounding and luxurious” voice.

-Also an avid performer of contemporary chamber opera, Jonathan’s recent roles include Manfred in Two Remain (Heggie), Hannah-before in As One (Kaminsky), and the titular character in a Tom Waits adaptation of Woyzeck, each with Chicago Fringe Opera.
+Also an avid performer of contemporary chamber opera, Jonathan’s recent roles include Manfred in Two Remain (Heggie), Hannah-before in As One (Kaminsky), and the titular character in a Tom Waits adaptation of Woyzeck, each a Midwest premiere with Chicago Fringe Opera.
 His appearances as The Poet in When Adonis Calls (Borzoni) and as Robert Dziekański in I will fly like a bird (Plant) with Chicago-based Thompson Street Opera Company also received critical acclaim.

 "Jonathan Wilson’s warm, inviting baritone has been an asset to Chicago’s local opera scene for years, and so it was again..."